ibmdb/node-ibm_db/README.md

 - db2connectactivate utility and client side db2connect license both comes together from IBM in a single zip file.

 - Client side db2connect license is a `db2con*.lic` file that must be copied under `clidriver\license` directory.

+- User running application must have write permission for `clidriver\cfgcache` and `clidriver\license` directories as clidriver need to create binary files to store licensing info in these directories at runtime.
+Lack of permission to create file too causes SQL1598N error.

 - If you have a `db2jcc_license_cisuz.jar` file, it will not work for ibm_db. `db2jcc_license_cisuz.jar` is a db2connect license file for Java Driver.
 For non-Java Driver, client side db2connect license comes as a file name `db2con*.lic`.